 A further description of our responsibilities for the audit of the financial statements is located on the FRC's website at: www.frc.org.uk/auditorsresponsibilities.
-This description forms part of our auditors' report including fraud and non-compliance with laws and regulations, we considered the following: In identifying and assessing risks of material misstatement in respect of irregularities,
+This description forms part of our auditors' report.

 11. Extent to which the audit was considered capable of detecting irregularities, including fraud